software-tools-books/js4ds/CONTRIBUTING.md

 ## Design Notes

-1. Content pages are divided between two collections: `lessons`, which holds the main lesson material, and `appendices`, which holds supplementary material.
+1. Content pages are divided between two collections: `sections`, which holds the main lesson material, and `appendices`, which holds supplementary material.
 The overall order for the union of the two collections is specified in `_data/toc.yml`, where each file is